MaoMaoCake/PVE-VDI/ReadMe.md

 - System sharing among users
 - User Specified Backup

+# FAQs
-## Authentication
+## How Does PVE-VDI handle Authentication
 Authentication is done with proxmox's built in authentication system.
 This built in system has support for LDAP and SSO already built in.
+For any additional auth method support will need to be added to proxmox directly.

 ## What are Pinned Machines?
 Pinned machines are machines given to a user by the system admin.
 This is their "main" system that cannot be deleted by the uesr.